 Welcome to the first of my three reports on the red wines of Montalcino (Rosso di Montalcino, Brunello di Montalcino and Brunello di Montalcino Riserva).

 Those of you who’ve read my Tasting Reports know that my approach here is not typical of today’s wine media.
 Yes, I tasted through nearly 200 wines over four days and took ample notes, but rather than tallying points, I asked a simple question after each sip: did it matter?
-Was there a kernel of intrigue, a whiff of authenticity, or a deep sense of satisfaction to what passed my lips?
+Was there a kernel of intrigue, a whiff of authenticity, or a deep sense of satisfaction in what passed my lips?
 Or was it a competent, technically sound Sangiovese — one of many already available at this level?
 I am more interested in the former, as are you.
-As fine wine becomes more expensive, such distinctions matter far more than exhaustive prattling on everything that’s been tasted and reduced to numbers.
+As fine-wine prices continue to rise, relevance and context matter more than exhaustive prattling and a firehose blast of point scores.

 We start with Montalcino’s everyday wine, the Rosso, which still doesn’t get the attention it deserves.